getpopper/popper/docs/sections/cli_features.md

 #### `envs`

-The `envs` entry in `.popper.yml` specifies the environment that a pipeline is used when the pipeline is executed as part of the `popper run` command.
+The `envs` entry in `.popper.yml` specifies the environment in which a pipeline is used, when the pipeline is executed as part of the `popper run` command.
 The available environments are:

   * `host`.
 The experiment is executed directly on the host.
   * `alpine-3.4`, `ubuntu-16.04` and `centos-7.2`.
 For each of these,
-    `popper check` is executed within a docker container whose base image is the given Linux distribution name.
-The container has `docker` available inside it so other containers can be executed from within the `popper check` container.
+    `popper run` is executed within a docker container whose base image is the given Linux distribution name.
+The container has `docker` available inside it so other containers can be executed from within the `popper run` container.

 The `popper init` command can be used to initialize a pipeline.
-By default, the `host` is registered when using `popper init`.
+By default, the `host` is the registered environment when using `popper init`.
 The `--env` flag of `popper init` can be used to specify another environment.
 For example:

 ```bash